Displaced Workers Project

 Enhancing Displaced Workers’ Literacy and Essential Skills Project

-The Displaced Workers project is a three-year federally-funded project designed to:
+The Displaced Workers project was initially a three-year federally-funded project designed to:

 - evaluate program effectiveness

-- find gaps in the LES of displaced workers
+- identify gaps in the LES of displaced workers

 - develop promising practices and programs to support Canadian workers who have been displaced from their jobs